open-edge-platform/edge-microvisor-toolkit/docs/developer-guide/architecture/emt-bare-metal-agents.md

 deployment with
 [Edge Manageability Framework](https://github.com/open-edge-platform/edge-manageability-framework).
 The BMAs are running on the system as systemd-services.
-In the standalone ISO version of the immutable edge node version, the BMAs are included in the image but not started by default, as the installation is designed to work autonomously without requiring a backend.
+In the standalone ISO version of the edge node version, the BMAs are included in the image but not started by default, as the installation is designed to work autonomously without requiring a backend.

-Each Bare Metal Agent is developed in `golang` and has a corresponding resource manager it communicates with (dial-out).
+Each Bare Metal Agent is developed in `golang` and has a corresponding resource manager it communicates with.
+BMAs are always initiating the connection to its corresponding resource manager (dial-out paradigm).
 Below is a brief summary of the Bare Metal Agents included in the build and their purpose.
 For additional information on each agent, visit the [Edge Node Agents](https://github.com/open-edge-platform/edge-node-agents) repository.